barbosajpc/MLprojects/README.md

 # MLprojects
-He are my personal and professional projects
+He are my personal and professional projects about my journey studying Machine and Deep Learning models and methods